stephenschab/cacophony-server/README.md

 * **Success Response**

-  Upon a successful request this endpoint will take the username and password to create and respond with a JWT that is required for __Authorization__ to other endpoints.
+  Upon a successful request this endpoint will take the username and password.
+With correct credentials this endpoint creates a JWT and responds with it.

   * **Code:** 200 SUCCESS <br />